ShVerni/AirBeamLogger/README.md

 ### Configure the AirBeam2
 You'll need to connect to your AirBeam2 via the AirCasting app and configure it for a mobile session (see the instructions in the AirBeam2 link above).
 This only needs to be done once, and afterwards you no longer need the AirCasting app.
 After doing this you should be able to turn on your AirBeam2 and see the indicator LED blinking red after a minute or two; this means everything is working.
 ### Configure the Raspberry Pi
 Set up your Raspberry Pi with Raspbian or Raspbian lite (you can refer to the [official documentation](https://www.raspberrypi.org/help/) for help).
 If you're setting up your Pi headlessly (without a monitor or keyboard) you can refer to [this guide](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup) for help.
-The WiFI with DHCP option works well for the Pi Zero W.
+The Wi-Fi with DHCP option works well for the Pi Zero W.

-You will need an Internet connection for the start of this process so please ensure your Pi is connected via Ethernet or Wifi to the Internet.
+You will need an Internet connection for the start of this process so please ensure your Pi is connected via Ethernet or Wi-Fi to the Internet.
 SSH into your Pi and run the command `sudo raspi-config`.
 While you can confgiure all the options here, the important ones are:
 * Change User Password
-* Network Options > N3 Network interface names > No (important to ensure wlan0 is the WiFi interface name)
+* Network Options > N3 Network interface names > No (important to ensure wlan0 is the Wi-Fi interface name)
 * Boot Options > B1 Desktop / CLI > B2 Console Autologin
 * Localisation Options (do each item in this submenu, especially setting the time zone which is important for timestamping)
 * Advanced Options > A1 Expand Filesystem